 It was designed for pretty much every adult setting, from skilled nursing facilities to acute care hospitals.
 If your facility already owns a copy, it will be great to try out as an additional assessment.

-And there you have the top BADL assessments for occupational therapists working in the adult and geriatric settings!
+And there you have the top BADL occupational therapy assessments for OT working in the adult and geriatric settings!
 I hope this post gave you a good idea of where to start when choosing a BADL assessment.
-Each assessment listed here can be used at evaluation, progress notes, and at discharge to measure your patient’s improvements with self-care tasks.
+Each OT assessment listed here can be used at evaluation, progress notes, and at discharge to measure your patient’s improvements with self-care tasks.

 Do you have any other favorite BADL assessments you incorporate into your practice or fieldwork?